 Can a parent who does not have custody have access to the child’s records?

-Generally, the non-custodial parent (the parent without custody) can have access to the child’s academic, medical, hospital or other health records.
+Generally, the parent without custody (the non-custodial parent) can have access to the child’s academic, medical, hospital or other health records.
 Awarding sole legal or physical custody to one parent will not prevent the other parent from accessing the child’s records.
-However, the judge can order that the address on the records be kept confidential if:
+However, the judge can order that the address on the child’s records be kept confidential if:

 1 M.G.L.
 208 § 31